Best Keto Backpacking Meals for Lightweight Adventures

 Tracking Net Carbs

 To achieve and maintain ketosis, you need to keep your net carbs under 20g to 50g per day.
+Planning low carbohydrate meals is essential to ensure you consistently stay within your net carb goals, especially when following the keto diet.
 Use food tracking apps like Cronometer or MyFitnessPal to monitor your macronutrient intake.

 Balancing Protein and Electrolyte Supplementation